-- 1. Applicants who have previously attended Indiana University or other colleges/universities as degree-seeking students and who have earned a cumulative grade point average (GPA) of 2.0 or higher are eligible for admission to the General Studies Degree Program.
-Transfer students and former Indiana University students with lower than a 2.0 cumulative GPA may be admitted on academic probation.
+- 1. Applicants who have previously attended Indiana University or other colleges/universities as degreeseeking students and who have earned a cumulative grade point average (GPA) of 2.0 or higher are eligible for admission to the General Studies Degree Program.
+Transfer students and former Indiana University students with a cumulative GPA lower than 2.0 may be admitted on academic probation.
 Current students whose cumulative GPA is lower than 2.0 are not directly admissible.
-Students who have been dismissed for academic reasons will not be considered for admission for at least one calendar year from the date of dismissal. - Applicants to the General Studies Degree Program at IUPUI should be high school graduates or possess a General Educational Development (GED) high school equivalency diploma.
-Applicants should be able to document a significant amount of postsecondary educational experience and/or related life experience, and also be able to articulate a need for a flexible interdisciplinary degree program.
+Students who have been dismissed for academic reasons will not be considered for admission for at least one calendar year from the date of dismissal. - 2.
+Applicants to the General Studies Degree Program at IUPUI should be high school graduates or possess a General Educational Development (GED) high school equivalency diploma.
+Applicants should be able to document a significant amount of postsecondary educational experience and/or related life experience and articulate a need for a flexible interdisciplinary degree program.